knetikmedia/knetikcloud-go-client/docs/CampaignsChallengesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **UpdateChallengeActivity**
-> ChallengeActivityResource UpdateChallengeActivity(id, challengeId, optional)
-Update a challenge activity
+> ChallengeActivityResource UpdateChallengeActivity(ctx, ctx, id, challengeId, optional) Update a challenge activity

 A challenge can have multiple instances of the same activity and thus the id used is of the specific entry within the challenge